 If you are looking for something with limited sweet (sugar) and maximum benefit, then apricot will be your best friend.
 With low carbs, apricots are nothing short of healthy fruits and make a great addition to the diabetic meal course.
 Apricots are rich in fiber and vitamin A. But DO NOT consume dried apricots as they contain a higher amount of sugar.

-High dietary fiber, antioxidants, iron and other minerals can be obtained with concise portions of figs. When consuming dried figs, however, those with diabetes must make an effort to keep in check the number of figs they eat.
+High dietary fiber, antioxidants, iron and other minerals can be obtained with concise portions of figs. When consuming dried figs, people with diabetes must make an effort to keep in check the number of figs they eat.
 Figs are truly a boon when you suffer from diabetes, as they contribute to weight loss with their low glucose content.

-The sugar content in watermelons is not as high as you think.
-Though watermelons are very sweet, controlled portions will help you get just what you need.
 Watermelons have a lot of useful minerals, fiber and high water content.
 This is likely to reduce hunger as it will create a feeling of fullness, without raising the blood sugar levels.

 Though high in calories, avocados can be helpful for diabetics (9).
 They present themselves as exceptional forms of fatty acids and vitamin C. The fatty acids in avocados can bring down glycemic levels in the body.

 Tomatoes are also found to have a great deal of use for diabetics (11).
 Tomatoes are very low in carbohydrates.
 They should he eaten raw to reap the full benefit.
 Avoid consuming tomato sauce and ketchup, as they contain a high amount of sugar and salt.